 - Demonstrate the use of ODE and PDE models in molecular and cellular physiology;

-- Understand the premise of systems and synthetic biology;
+- Describe the premise of systems and synthetic biology;

 - Develop and analyse large-scale network models for biosystems and synthetic biology;

-- Understand the role of knowledge-based modelling in systems biology;
+- Explain the role of knowledge-based modelling in systems biology;

 - Evaluate and employ the measurement technologies and sources of data underlying systems and synthetic biology, including data repositories and different modelling approaches.